Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 [\#381](https://github.com/clearcontainers/runtime/issues/381)

 #### `docker run --cpus=`
 The `docker run --cpus=` option is not currently implemented.
-It should be possible to pass this information through to the QEMU command line CPU configuration options.
+It should be possible to pass this information through to the QEMU command line CPU configuration options to gain a similar effect.
 [\#341](https://github.com/clearcontainers/runtime/issues/341)

 #### shm

-The runtime does not implement the `docker run --shm-size` command to set the size of the /dev/shm tmpfs size within the container.
+The runtime does not implement the `docker run --shm-size` command to set the size of the `/dev/shm tmpfs` size within the container.
 It should be possible to pass this configuration value into the VM container and have the appropriate mount command happen at launch time.

 #### cgroup constraints